Q-Energy Injection for Sale

 Doses of vitamin B12 exceeding 10 mcg daily may produce a hematologic response in patients who have a folate deficiency.
 Indiscriminate administration of vitamin B12 may mask the true diagnosis of pernicious anemia.

 Vitamin B12 deficiency that is allowed to progress for longer than three months may produce permanent degenerative lesions of the spinal cord.
 Doses of folic acid greater than 0.1 mg per day may result in hematologic remission in patients with.
-Neurologic manifestations will not be prevented with folic acid, and if not treated with rreversible damage will result.
+Neurologic manifestations will not be prevented with folic acid, and if not treated with irreversible damage will result.